Aesop

 An old man sees this.
 He says, "You cannot make everyone happy."

-As they walked on, they met some men.
-One of them said, "Look at that boy riding while his father has to walk."
-Hearing this, the man decided to ride the donkey and let his son walk.
+As they walked on, they passed some men.
+One of them frowned.
+"Look at that boy riding while his father has to walk!"

-Later, they walked past two women.
-One of them said, "What a shame!
+A little while later, they met two women.
+One shook her head.
+"What a shame!
 The man rides while his little boy has to walk."
-Feeling bad, the man decided that both he and his son should ride the donkey.

-An old man who saw everything said, "If you try to please everyone, you will end up pleasing no one."
+An old man nearby saw what happened.
+He shook his head and said, "If you try to please everyone, you will end up pleasing no one."

 Once upon a time, a dad and his kiddo were walking their donkey to the market.
 A guy walks by and laughs, “Hey, you've got a donkey there!
 Why are you two hiking like it’s a nature trail?”